tognonm/tognonm/README.md

 - 👋 Hi, I’m @tognonm.
 Currently working as a Digital Analyst at Wuerth Italy.
 - 👀 I’m mainly interested in GA4, BigQuery, Dataform, Python etc.etc.
-Let's anything about data in the Digital Marketing landscape.
+Let's say anything about data in the Digital Marketing landscape.
 - 🌱 I’m currently learning how to exploit GCP environment for MarTech purposes, in the direction of becoming an Analytics Engineer.
+- 🎣 I like Pokemon fishermen because even if they always have 6 magikarps, they don't give up.
+- 🎲 As a Boardgame addict, you could find some repos concerning games or whatsoever.
 - 📫 To reach me please contact me at marcotognon.tv@gmail.com or on Linkedin

 <!---